 Key Features: $100 annual allowance on checked baggage fees, leg-room upgrades, and in-flight meals and purchases.
 Earn 2X points at US restaurants, for hotel rooms purchased directly from hotels and with car rentals purchased directly with select car rental companies.
 Earn 1X point on other purchases. $75 annual fee.
 15,000 bonus points (worth $200) after spending $1,000 in first 3 months.
 Terms and restrictions apply.
 (Note: This offer is no longer available.)

 |Capital One® Venture® Rewards Credit Card

-Key Features: 40,000 bonus points ($400 value) after spending $3,000 first 3 months.
+Key Features: 40,000 one-time bonus points ($400 value) after spending $3,000 first 3 months.
 Earn unlimited 2x miles per dollar on every purchase; miles don't expire. $59 annual fee; waived first year.
 No foreign transaction fee.

 Key Features About Travel Rewards Cards

 Consumer Reports points out that travel rewards cards often offer big sign-up bonuses for new customers — sometimes enough to get one or more round-trip tickets.
 These cards do often have annual fees, but perks like free checked baggage, travel insurance, and lounge access more than make up for the fee.
 These fancy freebies used to be only available to business travelers, but thanks to the competitiveness of the market they are now offered to regular consumers as well.

 We're proud to note that our credit card experts independently came up with pretty much the exact same list of cards.
 Consumer Reports' top choice for each category has been recommended by Wise Bread for months!